ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-ram.md

 ### Regional Nesting Suite (RNS) {: #rns }

 The RNS uses the ancillary files produced by the RAS to run the regional forecast for the domain of interest, so you must wait for the RAS (and OAS if you chose to run that suite) to finish before running the RNS.
+You can find estimates of the compute and storage requirements for RNS in the [{{ model }} release notes]({{release_notes}}).

 The `suite-ID` of the RNS is `{{ rns_id }}`.
 The latest release branch is `{{ branch }}`.